dgc-network/dgc-platform-v1/grid-ui/README.md

-This is a Grid branded and themed instance of Splinter Canopy.
-Its intended purpose is to provide an interface for Grid apps (saplings) to interface with shared functionality such as user, key, and session management.
+This is a dgc-platform branded and themed instance of Splinter Canopy.
+Its intended purpose is to provide an interface for dgc-platform apps (saplings) to interface with shared functionality such as user, key, and session management.

 ## Available Scripts